UniqueNetwork/unique_docs/docs/tutorials/how-to-ethereum.md

 }
 ```

-:warning: One of these addresses must be empty.
+:warning: One of these addresses must be zero address.
 In other case, the blockchain will reject the transaction.

 To clarify, you must specify two addresses in any case.
-But, one of them must be empty, and the second one must be a valid address.
+But, one of them must be zero address, and the second one must be a valid address.

 Now, when we know what the cross address is, we can use the `mintCross` method that accepts as the first argument the `CrossAddress` structure.
 The second parameter is the properties array.
 In this example, we will set only one property (`URISuffix`).